Wisterdy/AssetWatch/README.md

 ## Usage ##
 1. run the the backend on IDE as a Maven Project 2.open the frontend folder use npm to install dependencies.
-3.run Ng serve to run frontend
+3.run Ng serve to run frontend.
 4.Applications is currently live at http://assetwatch.s3-website-us-east-1.amazonaws.com/